executiveusa/dashboard-agent-swarm/ai-agent-platform/README.md

 - `sample-firecrawl.yaml`: Manual trigger → Firecrawl crawl → ResearchAgent summary → Notion export.

 Use `/workflows/trigger` to execute workflows programmatically or from Lovable cron/webhook events.

+## Pre-merge Checklist

+Before merging updates to the platform, double-check the following:

+1. **Install dependencies** with `pnpm install` (or reuse the existing lockfiles in CI) to ensure no missing packages.
+In environments with restricted network access, make sure your `.npmrc` provides the correct registry token (e.g. `//registry.npmjs.org/:_authToken=<token>`) before running the install to avoid 403 responses.
+2. **Run the workspace build** using `pnpm -w build` to verify every package compiles with the shared TypeScript config.
+3. **Execute the Vitest suites** via `pnpm -w test`; confirm router fallbacks and workflow runners still pass.
+4. **Lint affected packages** using `pnpm -w lint` so shared style rules remain consistent across the monorepo.
+5. **Refresh environment variables** in Lovable Cloud for any new keys added to `.env.example`.

+Completing these steps helps guarantee the edge functions, optimizer, and frontend remain production-ready when the branch lands.